ribru17/.dotfiles/README.md

 - Use `Tab` and `Shift+Tab` to indent or remove indent, respectively
   - In Normal mode, this affects the current line.
 In Visual mode, this affects all selected lines.
+- Search and Replace
-- Use `<leader>h` and `<leader>H` to search and replace instances of the hovered word, with and without smart adjustment for different cases (like camel case), respectively
+  - Use `<leader>h` to search and replace instances of the hovered word
+    - Use a capital `H` to smartly match different cases like camelCase, PascalCase, etc. (but without incremental search)
+  - Use `<leader>r` to take advantage of LSP renaming feature
 - Miscellaneous useful Visual mode operations
   - Use `K` and `J` to move the selected lines up or down, respectively, smartly indenting if the lines move within the scope of, say, an if statement